Effective Prescription Drug Addiction Treatment in Thailand

 Is Opiate Treatment Covered by Insurance?

 The answer to this depends on your own insurance policy.
 However, in many cases the answer is yes.
 To find out more specifically about your case, please contact our administration staff.

 How Long Does Opioid Dependence Treatment Take?

 The length of your opioid treatment programme depends on several factors including severity of the addiction, how long the person has been using, whether they have detoxed before coming to our facility and how quickly they are able to adapt to the addiction treatment programme.
-In most cases, however, we recommend a minimum of 28 days at our facility, with the option to extend up to 3 months if necessary.
+In most cases, however, we recommend a minimum of one month at our facility, with the option to extend up to 3 months if necessary.

 Is Addiction Treatment at The Cabin Chiang Mai Confidential?

 100%!
 We take every precaution necessary to ensure that the only people who will know about your prescription drug addiction treatment (outside our own staff of course) are the people you choose to tell.